-- 6.1 Sieves #4 and Coarser With Calipers. - 6.1.1 Record the sieve identification, manufacturer, opening size and diameter.
+6.1 No. 4 Sieves and Coarser using Calipers.

-6.1.2 Hold the sieve against a uniformly illuminated background.
-Check the general condition of the sieve for cracks in frame, broken solder joints, wire tightness, and irregular openings.
+6.1.1 Record the sieve identification, manufacturer, opening size and diameter.

-- 6.1.3 Select two perpendicular fields of five openings each for verification.
+- 6.1.2 Hold the sieve against a uniformly illuminated background.
+Check the general condition of the sieve for cracks in frame, broken solder joints, wire tightness, and irregular openings. - 6.1.3 Select two perpendicular fields of five openings each for verification.
 (Appendix A Figure 1) - 6.1.4 Using the calipers, measure and record the openings at their vertical (Y) and horizontal (X) midpoints (Appendix A Figure 2).
 Keep the X and Y components separate and calculate the average of all 10 X measurements and all 10 Y measurements.

-6.2 Sieves #4 and Coarser With Go-No Go Gauge.
+6.2 No. 4 Sieves and Coarser With Go-No Go Gauge.